-Amina is a senior non-resident fellow at the Strategic Studies Institute Islamabad (SSII).
-Previously, she served as the SSII’s Director General from 2018 - 2019.
+Amina is an Associate Member of the Canadian Pugwash Group.
+Previously, she served as a senior non-resident fellow at the Strategic Studies Institute Islamabad (SSII), as well as the SSII’s Director General from 2018 - 2019.
 Amina graduated with an M.A. in Non Proliferation Studies from the Middlebury Institute of International Studies at Monterey.
 In addition, She holds a MSc in Defence & Strategic Studies from Quaid-e-Azam University Islamabad.
 She contributes regularly to various local and international publications including the Stimson Centre’s online publication South Asian Voices, The Diplomat, and Express Tribune.

 Executive Director, Kazakhstan Council on International Relations